-THE OFFERING Certificates Offered - Class A-1 Certificates - Class A-2 Certificates - Class B Certificates - Class C Certificates Each Class of Certificates will represent a fractional undivided interest in a related Trust.
-Use of Proceeds The proceeds from the sale of the Certificates of each Trust will initially be held in escrow and deposited with the Depositary.
+Certificates Offered..... - Class A-1 Certificates

+- Class A-2 Certificates

+- Class B Certificates

+- Class C Certificates

+Each Class of Certificates will represent a fractional undivided interest in a related Trust.

+The proceeds from the sale of the Certificates of each Trust will initially be held in escrow and deposited with the Depositary.
 Each Trust will withdraw funds from the escrow relating to such Trust to acquire Equipment Notes.
 The Equipment Notes will be issued to finance the acquisition by Continental of 23 new Boeing aircraft.

+Subordination Agent, Trustee, Paying Agent and Loan Trustee.....

+Use of Proceeds.....

+Wilmington Trust Company

+Escrow Agent.....
+Depositary.....
+First Security Bank, National Association

+Liquidity Provider.....

+Credit Suisse First Boston, New York branch Landesbank Hessen-Thuringen Girozentrale

+The property of each Trust will include:

+Trust Property.....

+- Equipment Notes acquired by such Trust. - All monies receivable under the Liquidity Facility for such Trust. - Funds from time to time deposited with the Trustee in accounts relating to such Trust.

+Regular Distribution Dates....

+April 2 and October 2, commencing on April 2,

+Record Dates.....

+The fifteenth day preceding the related Distribution Date.

+Distributions.....

-Subordination Agent, Trustee, Paying Agent and Loan Trustee Wilmington Trust Company Escrow Agent First Security Bank, National Association Depositary Credit Suisse First Boston, New York branch Liquidity Provider Landesbank Hessen-Thuringen Girozentrale Trust Property The property of each Trust will include: - Equipment Notes acquired by such Trust. - All monies receivable under the Liquidity Facility for such Trust. - Funds from time to time deposited with the Trustee in accounts relating to such Trust.
-Regular Distribution Dates April 2 and October 2, commencing on April 2, 2001.
-Record Dates The fifteenth day preceding the related Distribution Date.
-Distributions The Trustee will distribute all payments of principal, premium (if any) and interest received on the Equipment Notes held in each Trust to the holders of the Certificates of such Trust, subject to the subordination provisions applicable to the Certificates.
+The Trustee will distribute all payments of principal, premium (if any) and interest received on the Equipment Notes held in each Trust to the holders of the Certificates of such Trust, subject to the subordination provisions applicable to the Certificates.

 Scheduled payments of principal and interest made on the Equipment Notes will be distributed on the applicable Regular Distribution Dates.

 Payments of principal, premium (if any) and interest made on the Equipment Notes resulting from any early redemption or purchase of such Equipment Notes will be distributed on a special distribution date after not less than 15 days' notice to Certificateholders.

+Subordination.....

-Subordination Distributions on the Certificates will be made in the following order: - First, to the holders of the Class A-1 and Class A-2 Certificates. - Second, to the holders of the Class B Certificates.
-S-9
+Distributions on the Certificates will be made in the following order:

+- First, to the holders of the Class A-1 and Class A-2 Certificates. - Second, to the holders of the Class B Certificates.